starknet-edu/starknetbook/src/title-page.md

 # The Starknet Book

+> :warning: **ARCHIVE NOTICE**: This project has been archived and is no longer maintained.
+The Starknet book's content has been integrated into various documentation sources, including [Starknet’s official documentation](https://docs.starknet.io/).
+Thank you to all contributors.
+For continued updates and contributions, please refer to [starknet-docs](https://docs.starknet.io/).

 The Starknet Book is a work in progress, shaped by ongoing community input.
 Some sections may be incomplete or still under review and are marked under a 🚧 emoji.
 We welcome your suggestions, feedback, and